1. Purpose of policy

 4. Regulatory background

 4.1 The University is established under the University of the Sunshine Coast Act 1998 (Queensland legislation); it is a statutory authority, and as such falls within the jurisdiction of the Queensland Crime and Corruption Commission (CCC) as a unit of public administration.
-Under the Crime and Corruption Act 2001 (CC Act), any acts which could amount to Corrupt Conduct must be notified to the CCC by the Vice-Chancellor and President, as the University’s Chief Executive Officer (or public official), in accordance with section 38 of the CC Act.
+Under the Crime and Corruption Act 2001 (CC Act), any acts which could amount to Corrupt Conduct must be notified to the CCC by the Vice-Chancellor and President, as the University’s Chief Executive Officer (or public official), or their nominee, in accordance with section 38 of the CC Act.

 4.2 The Financial Accountability Act 2009 requires the University to establish and maintain appropriate systems of internal control and risk management.